fonnesbeck/Bios6301/grading.md

 ## Final exam

-Information about the final exam will be released later.
+Information about the final exam will be released mid-November.